USDepartmentofLabor/Developer/keeping-what-you-earn/_posts/2013-09-27-wage-and-hour-publications-system.md

 ---
 layout: post
-title: Wage and Hour Publications System - United States Department of Labor Developer Portal
+title: Wage and Hour Publications System
 created: 1380292809
 description: This dataset provides information regarding all of the publicly available and currently active publications.
 ---